-- A lot of people don’t realize it for some reason but Matt Damon is pretty smart and that’s quite an understatement.
+Surprisingly, but a lot of people don’t realize it for some reason but well-known Hollywood star Matt Damon is pretty smart and that is quite an understatement.
 He studied English at Harvard after maintaining a seriously high GPA throughout high school.

-- Unlike some of her Harry Potter co-stars, Emma Watson is a bona fide academic.
+Unlike some of her famous Harry Potter co-stars, Emma Watson is a bona fide academic.
 She’s even studied at Worcester College at the renowned University of Oxford.
-You wouldn’t expect anything less of Hermione Granger though.
+Well, you definitely wouldn’t expect anything less of Hermione Granger though.

-- You really don’t expect your typical pop star to be all that hot in the brains department but Shakira really bucks this trend.
-She can be regularly found attending various lectures in prestigious universities even while she’s on tour.
+You really don’t expect your typical pop star to be all that hot in the brains department but successful and popular Shakira really bucks this trend.
+She can be regularly found attending various interesting lectures in prestigious universities even while she’s on her own tour.